 Diversity thus needs to be assessed by examination of the whole scene.
 While the attributes of land form, land cover, land use, water and color helped inform judgements, describing diversity in terms of the “busyness” of the scene – the presence of differing objects, textures, forms, colors, etc. assists in its evaluation.
 Scenes lacking in diversity are characterized by monotony – for example, extensive crops with few trees or land forms to relieve them.
 Pine plantations, another monoculture also lacks diversity – indeed the relationship, monoculture = monotony, expresses it well.

-In the study of the South Australian landscape, diversity was scored by a group of participants, and the results are summarized in Figure 1 and Table 1.
+In the study of the South Australian landscape, diversity was scored on a 5-point scale by a group of participants, and the results are summarized in Figure 1 and Table 1.
 These indicate that the South Australian landscape is middle ranking in diversity with relatively few scenes of high diversity, which accords with knowledge of this landscape.
 The trend line indicates that for each unit of diversity (e.g. from 3 to 4), ratings increase by 1.34 which is a substantial amount.

 Lothian, 2000.
 Figure 1 Diversity of the South Australian landscape